Best Weight Benches UK 2026

 ## Budget Option: Mirafit Foldable

 It folds completely flat.
-Slides under a bed or behind a sofa.
-For dumbbell work up to 25-30kg per hand, it's perfectly stable.
+Slides under a bed or stands behind a door.
+For dumbbell work up to 25-30kg per hand, it's stable enough.
+It adjusts through incline positions so you're not completely limited.

-The tradeoff: lighter construction means wobble under heavier loads.
-If you're pressing 40kg dumbbells or heavier, you'll outgrow it.
+The honest tradeoff: lighter construction means detectable wobble under heavier loads.
+If you're pressing 35kg dumbbells or heavier, you'll feel it.
+At that point, the M150 is the correct tool.

 For serious strength training, the Mirafit M460 FID adds decline positions and a leg attachment for leg curls and extensions. *(Price when reviewed: ~£280 | View on Amazon)*